 - Portal also falls into this, with you starting in the clean, pristine test labs, progressing to more and more damaged/deadly labs and finally into the off-limits zones and GLaDOS's chamber.

-- Universally since Super Mario Bros.
-3, Super Mario Bros. games start in Green Hill Zone and end in Lethal Lava Land.
-Shifting Sand Land is usually world 2, Under the Sea or another aquatic level is typically world 3.
+- Starting with Super Mario Bros.
+3, most 2D games in the Super Mario Bros. series start in Green Hill Zone and end in Lethal Lava Land.note Shifting Sand Land is usually world 2, Under the Sea or another aquatic level is typically World 3.
 An ice world and a jungle world are also common somewhere in the middle.
+A notable exception is Super Mario World, which starts with two grassland worlds and continue with different settings (a whole world of Underground Levels, Bubbly Clouds, The Lost Woods, Death Mountain and another underground world).
+This pattern is almost always also the standard for fan games and ROM hacks based on the series.

-- In Morrowind, you start on an ordinary-looking seashore, and travel to your first city through unthreatening countryside.
-During the course of your adventure, you visit deserts of volcanic ash, jagged rocky shores, labyrinthine lava scathes and reach the climax of the story in flat our Mordor.
+- In Morrowind, as you progress through the main quest, you start on an ordinary-looking seashore, and travel to your first city through unthreatening countryside.
+During the course of your adventure, you visit deserts of volcanic ash, jagged rocky shores, labyrinthine lava scathes and reach the climax of the story in flat our a sprawling ruin built over an open volcanic crater.
+The Bloodmoon expansion works similarly, starting you off in a chilly-looking but generally green pine forest, passing through harsher and harsher arctic-looking climes, and culminating in and under a giant snowstorm-lashed castle atop a massive glacier.

 - In Skyrim you're first given free reign in the warm, wooded areas of the game, as opposed to the completely frozen parts you'll run into later.